nmcguinness/L8-3DGD-Module-Content/Notes/interior_level_design_companion_2025-26.md

 For tavern upgrades — new stations added, existing stations visually upgraded — design the upgrade additions to respect the existing zone structure rather than disrupt it.
 A new station added during progression should slot into an existing interaction zone slot, not require the player to re-learn the tavern's spatial logic from scratch.

-### Cob Cop — The Hub/Precinct as an Orientation Anchor
+### Cobb Cop — The Hub/Precinct as an Orientation Anchor

-If Cob Cop features a precinct or home-base hub that the player returns to between missions, apply the same landmark anchor principle: one visually dominant element that is always in the player's first sightline on return, and that communicates the player's current mission state through environmental signals rather than UI alone.
+If Cobb Cop features a precinct or home-base hub that the player returns to between missions, apply the same landmark anchor principle: one visually dominant element that is always in the player's first sightline on return, and that communicates the player's current mission state through environmental signals rather than UI alone.
 A notice board, a case map, or a key prop that updates with mission progress — something that makes the hub feel like it is accumulating history rather than remaining static across the session.

 ---